Agrimatics/activemodel-datastore/README.md

 Create a Google Cloud account [here](https://cloud.google.com) and create a project.

-Google Cloud requires the Project ID and Service Account Credentials to connect to the Datastore API.
+Follow the [activation instructions](https://cloud.google.com/datastore/docs/activate) to create a Firestore in Datastore mode database for the project.

-*Follow the [activation instructions](https://cloud.google.com/datastore/docs/activate) to enable the Google Cloud Datastore API.
-When running on Google Cloud Platform environments the Service Account credentials will be discovered automatically.
-When running on other environments (such as AWS or Heroku) you need to create a service account with the role of editor and generate json credentials.*
+The Google Cloud client libraries use Application Default Credentials (ADC).
+On Google Cloud, credentials are discovered automatically from the service account attached to the application.
+Grant that service account only the access it needs; `roles/datastore.user` provides read/write access to Datastore data.

 Set your project id in an `ENV` variable named `GCLOUD_PROJECT`.